 We try to meet the high demands of ecological and social responsibility.
-Our system partner bluesign® as well as our membership in the Fair Wear Foundation play important parts in achieving those demands.
+Our system partner bluesign® as well as our leader status membership in the Fair Wear Foundation play important parts in achieving those demands.

 bluesign® pays attention to the elimination of environmentally-damaging substances from the production process and also controls its compliance to have an environmentally-friendly and secure production.

 The FWF not only regularly checks the working conditions at our suppliers but also evaluates our own efforts to improve working conditions in our supply chain, as part of the Brand Performance Check.

 We are system partners of bluesign®, as well as many of our fabric and material producers, and raw materials and chemicals suppliers.

 Together, we try to keep the effects of the product's production on humans and nature as low as possible.